nodejs/node/doc/api/tty.md

 Use the `NODE_DISABLE_COLORS` environment variable to enforce this function to always return 1.

-To enforce a specific color support it's possible to set either one of the following environment settings.
+To enforce a specific color support, it's possible to set either one of the following environment settings.
 This rule does not apply to Windows OS, CI environments, and some other rare cases.